-Lajovic downs Del Potro in Madrid as Edmund maintains progress
+Nadal breaks McEnroe's record to reach Madrid quarters

 “What (Raonic) does for our country, for tennis, for these past couple years, it’s incredible.
 To beat him, it was a huge confidence booster for me.”

-Reporting by Hardik Vyas in Bengaluru,; Editing by Neville Dalton
+Reporting by Hardik Vyas in Bengaluru,; Editing by Neville Dalton and Ed Osmond